 This shieldbug was collected by Charles Darwin in Australia during the HMS Beagle expedition from 1831-1836.

 Of all animal species in the world, approx. 75% are insects.
 Many are still unknown, or not yet discovered, and we estimate that there are between 5-10 million insect species in the world.
 But nature and species disappear quickly!
 We hope that those who see this exhibition will be fascinated, and not least curious about these small animals.
 They have so many important tasks in nature that we cannot live without them.

-We look forward to showing you the exhibition and we are ready to provide insect activities when we’re eventually able to open the museum again.
+We look forward to showing you the exhibition when we’re eventually able to open the museum again.